BrewBlox/brewblox-documentation/docs/user/all_widgets.md

 the Quick Values widget lets you define multiple preset values for the same block field.
 This lets you toggle between common values without having to use a (virtual) keyboard.

+Every value added to the *Preset values* input field will be rendered as a button in the Basic mode.

+In the *Preset sliders* input field you can define sliders.
+Sliders have a min, a max, and a step value.
+You can define them as either `max`, `min:max`, or `min:max:step`.
+`min` and `step` will be auto-filled as `0` / `1` if not given.

 ## Session Log

 ![Session Log](../images/widget-session-log.png)